-Comments on (right-looking) supernodal processing
+Comments on (the right-looking) supernodal processing

-- Once a supernode is ready to be factorized, a dense Cholesky factorization of the block on the diagonal of the nodal matrix is performed - Then a triangular solve is performed with the computed factor and the rectangular part of the nodal matrix. - Iterate over ancestors of the supernode in the assembly tree. - For each parent, the rows of the current supernode for each parent columns are identified.
+- Once a supernode is ready to be factorized, a dense Cholesky factorization of the diagonal block of the nodal matrix is performed - Then a triangular solve is performed with the computed factor and the rectangular part of the nodal matrix. - Iterate over ancestors of the supernode in the assembly tree. - For each parent, the rows of the current supernode for each parent columns are identified.
 The outer product of those rows and the subdiagonal part of the supernode (update operations). - The resulting matrix can be held in a temporary buffer.
 The rows and columns of this buffer are matched against indices of the ancestors and are added to them in a sparse scatter operation.
-For efficiency, the updates may use panels so that the temporary buffer remains in cache.